bitwarden/autopush-manager/examples/README.md

 These examples all reference a local build of `autopush-manager`, so you have to build it, first.

-## Simple Listener
+## Simple listener

-A node script which establishes a connection to the Mozilla Autopush servers and listen for notifications.
+[simple_listener](./simple_listener) is a node script which establishes a connection to the Mozilla Autopush servers and listen for notifications.
 Log messages, subscription details, and notifications are printed to the console.

 ### Run